-Administered by the Missouri Department of Agriculture, the Specialty Crop Block Grant Program (agriculture.mo.gov/abd/financial/specialtycrop.php) funds projects meant to enhance the competitiveness of specialty crops.
+Administered by the Missouri Department of Agriculture, the Specialty Crop Block Grant Program (agriculture.mo.gov/abd/financial/specialtycrop.php) funds projects meant to enhance specialty crops' competitiveness.
 Specialty crops include fruits, vegetables, tree nuts, horticultural and nursery crops, honey, maple syrup and hops.
 All projects should demonstrate that they benefit the specialty crop industry or public, not only one producer, and they require information dissemination or outreach work.
-The program funds work related to specialty crop research, education, food safety, pests and diseases, and marketing and promotion.
+The program funds work related to specialty crop research, education, food safety, pests and diseases and marketing and promotion.